csshark/FormPoison/README.md

 # FormPoison 📄💉
 Form Input Fuzzing Framework made with Python based on my experience with data validation issues and XSS attacks executed by me.
-It automates testing common missconfigurations in sanitization in input fields.<p> There is also payload list (my own + AI generated and these frequently used by bounty hunters).
+It automates testing common missconfigurations in sanitization in input fields and helps penetration testers to find out where to start digging without code review.<p> There is also payload list (my own + AI generated and these frequently used by bounty hunters).

 ## Installation:
 <pre><code>git clone https://github.com/csshark/FormPoison.git